Blackmailing His Runaway Bride

 His intent on meeting Rodrigo Ordinaz may seem unnecessary to some people, like his mother.
 But, he grew up wondering why he had the features of a Brazilian when both his parents were British.
 He certainly wasn’t going to miss an opportunity to find a complete answer to his question.

 But the conditions attached...
 Where was he going to find a woman that he could trust enough to get married to?

 If only she had gotten married to him back then, he wouldn’t be having this problem.
 He still had not forgotten her.
 It was difficult to forget a woman with a face like hers.
 Voice so seducing, it made you react instantly.
 Her body was so curved in the right places, Charles could almost see him running his hands through her soft skin.

 It bothered him though, that he was yet to forget her.

-For crying out loud, she left him waiting at the altar, left without a note, vanished without a trace.
-She made him suffer a heartbreak and it sure was a heartbreak, because he loved her and he had every reasons to believe that she did too.
+For crying out loud, she left him waiting at the altar, left without a note, and vanished without a trace.
+She made him suffer heartbreak and it sure was a heartbreak, because he loved her and he had every reason to believe that she did too.

 “Mr. Charles?”
 The voice of his secretary brought him out of his thoughts.

 “Miss Kane, what is it?”

 “The files are on your table sir,” he noticed that her shirt had a few buttons loose and they definitely weren’t like that when she came in to announce the arrival of his mother.